Prosecutor criticizes school over run-up to mass shooting - NewsBreak

 But she noted that three hours before Ethan Crumbley allegedly opened fire, killing four fellow students and wounding six others and a teacher, the 15-year-old was sent back to class after a meeting between school counselors and his parents over a drawing a teacher found on his desk that included a bullet and the words “blood everywhere.”

-“In this case, a lot could have been done different.
-I mean at that meeting he was allowed to go back to school,” she said Monday during an interview on ABC’s “Good Morning America.”17-year-old becomes 4th student to die from Michigan school shooting
+“In this case a lot could have been done different.
+I mean at that meeting he was allowed to go back to school," she said Monday during an interview on ABC's “Good Morning America.”

 “We know that he either had that weapon with him or someplace where he could have stored it in the school.
 But he had it in the school, there’s no question.
 And leaving the decision to parents about whether he goes home or not ..." she added, not finishing the sentence.